 Shallow-rooted turfgrasses are more susceptible to diseases and produce thinner blades because they don’t get enough nutrients and water for healthy growth.
 You waste much time and effort watering the turf often.
-Growing deeper roots is the best solution to keep your turf healthier to prevent disease infestation, withstand dry weather conditions, and reduce time and effort maintaining shallow-rooted turfgrass.
+Growing deeper roots is the best solution to keep your turf healthier, prevent disease infestation, withstand dry weather conditions, and reduce time and effort to maintain shallow-rooted turfgrass.

 Watering a lawn frequently doesn’t necessarily mean healthy turf with deeper roots.
-Watering the lawn deeply between 4 and 6 inches of water into the soil is the best practice to grow deeper roots for healthy turfgrass.
+Watering the lawn deeply, between 4 and 6 inches of water, into the soil is the best practice for growing deeper roots for healthy turfgrass.
 When you water deeply, you allow the soil roots to get more water essential for growing deeper roots and staying moist.

 2. Mow higher between 3 and 4 inches

-Mowing frequently at lower heights encourages shallow roots that are more susceptible to diseases, wear, and cannot stand drought.
+Mowing frequently at lower heights encourages shallow roots that are more susceptible to diseases and wear and cannot stand drought.

 Mow other warm-season grasses, tall fescue, and ryegrass higher, 3 to 4 inches tall, to stimulate their roots to grow deeper.